 1. K seeks out and chooses the mentor he wants.

-2. They meet on a regular cheap oakleys basis over an extended period of time.
+2. They meet on a regular basis over an extending period of time.

 4. K uses the imparted wisdom to guide his life actions.